 - Bats have been recorded in the area, including Serotine and Lesser Noctule

 - Residents of Chalkhill estate and other local residents

 - Brent Parks Forum

 - Chalkhill primary school

 - Thames 21

 The Orchard Project worked with local residents at Chalkhill in 2016/17.
 With the help of the council and Good Gym, we mulched the fruit trees with woodchip.
-We ran a workshop in the orchard for schoolchildren from Chalkhill primary, ran a community plum harvest and a summer picnic.
-We pruned the trees, identified and labelled some of the varieties, and wrote an orchard management plan.
+We ran a workshop in the orchard for schoolchildren from Chalkhill primary, along with a community plum harvest and a summer picnic.
+We pruned the trees, identified and labelled some of the varieties, and created an orchard management plan.